nkong1/wecc-h2-demand/README.md

-**This model is designed to generate hydrogen demand profiles at a high spatial and temporal resolution as an input to the SWITCH-WECC capacity expansion platform (https://github.com/REAM-lab/switch)**
+**This model is designed to generate hydrogen demand profiles at a high spatial and temporal resolution as an input to SWITCH-WECC (https://github.com/REAM-lab/switch)**

 **Overview:**

 Hydrogen demand is modeled for on-road transport and key hard-to-decarbonize industrial end-use sectors across 47 load zones, over the input model years.
 The transportation sector is broken down into light-duty and heavy-duty on-road transport, and the industrial sector is broken down into Iron & Steel, Aluminum, Cement, Refining, Chemicals, and Glass.
-Existing hydrogen demand can also be modeled.
+Existing hydrogen demand is included as a baseline.

 **Key Inputs:**